List of renewable energy topics by country

 This is a list of renewable energy topics by country and territory.
 These links can be used to compare developments in renewable energy in different countries and territories and to help and encourage new writers to participate in writing about developments in their own countries or countries of interest.

 The list refers to renewable energy in general, as well as solar power, wind power, geothermal energy, biofuel, and hydropower.
 As of 2013, China, Germany, and Japan, and India, four of the world's largest economies generate more electricity from renewables than from nuclear power.

 Based on REN21's 2014 report, renewables supplied 19% of humans' global energy consumption.
 This energy consumption is divided as 9% coming from traditional biomass, 4.2% as heat energy (non-biomass), 3.8% hydro electricity and 2% is electricity from wind, solar, geothermal, and biomass.

 China is the world's largest producer of hydroelectricity, followed by Canada, Brazil, India, U.S and Russia.
 Wind power capacity is growing at the rate of 26% annually, and is widely used in Europe, Asia, and the United States.
 Wind power accounts for approximately 30% of electricity use in Denmark, 20% in Portugal, and 18% in Spain.

-Long considered climate policy’s problem case due to its large population and fast growing economy, India is exceeding targets and breaking records and has become the fastest in adoption of clean and renewable energy.
+While historically characterized in climate policy discussions by its significant population and rapid economic growth, India has recently met several of its primary emissions targets ahead of schedule.
+As of 2024, the country has seen a substantial increase in its renewable energy capacity, making it one of the world's fastest-growing markets for clean energy adoption.